Photo via Wikimedia Commons

-In that year on April 30, the first United States Congress met, and the first president was sworn in (the presidential term had already started on March 4 of that year, but logistical delays had kept the votes from being counted or certified).
+One of the nation’s most significant Inauguration Days has finally come, and while we’re all looking forward, we also thought it was pertinent to take a look back.
+On Thursday, April 30, 1789, the first United States Congress met, and the first president was sworn in (the presidential term had already started on March 4 of that year, but logistical delays had kept the votes from being counted or certified).
 With a quorum finally in place, George Washington took the oath of office as the first president of the United States, alongside Vice President John Adams, on the balcony of the Federal Hall in what is now the Financial District.

-The day included plenty of anxiety–mostly on the part of Washington himself, who began his inauguration speech with, “Among the vicissitudes incident to life, no event could have filled me with greater anxieties than that of which the notification was transmitted by your order, and received on the fourteenth day of the present month…” Expressions of humility and the location of the ceremony–New York was the nation’s temporary capital at the time–are but a few differences between the first inauguration and the one in which Donald J. Trump assumes the role of America’s 45th president.
-Here are a few others.
+This was followed by George Washington’s inauguration speech that started with, “Among the vicissitudes incident to life, no event could have filled me with greater anxieties than that of which the notification was transmitted by your order, and received on the fourteenth day of the present month…”

 - Before the White House: The New York City Homes of U.S. Presidents